 You come home to an open front door, a ransacked house, and missing valuables.
 How did a burglar know you’d be gone?
 How did they get in?

-Below are 9 tips, from a burglar's perspective, to keep him out.
-And try these home security tips, too.
+Here are nine tips from a burglar's perspective about how to keep them out.
+And try these home security tips to prevent burglary, too.

 #1 Put Ladders Away

 Call me a social climber if you will, but I love ladders.
-Makes it so easy to reach a second-story window.
-I really love it when upper story openings aren’t wired to a home security system!
+They make it so easy to reach a second-story window.
+I really love it when upper story openings aren’t wired to a home security system.

 So, if you want to keep me out, store your ladder in the basement or a locked garage.
 And call your security company to wire upper-story windows into your alarm system.